 President Donald Trump signed legislation Friday to create a full-fledged Pentagon force for US combat in outer space — the first new military service in seven decades.

-— Secretary of the Air Force Barbara Barrett (@SecAFOfficial) December 21, 2019
+— Office of the Secretary of the Air Force (@SecAFOfficial) December 21, 2019

 Capping an ambitious order Trump issued in June 2018, the US Space Force officially came into being when Trump signed the annual military budget, the $738 billion National Defense Authorization Act.